pixelwizard2/Project.CV---VisionDetect--Research-on-Object-Detection-Through-Advanced-Computer-Vision-Techniques/README.md

 ## 2-1.
 Technical Analysis (Key Points A)   (기술적 분석 A)

--**Key Aspect of Code A:** Detection of All Movements
+- **Key Aspect of Code A:** Detection of All Movements

--**Background Subtraction Technique:** This technique detects movements by calculating the difference between two consecutive frames.
+- **Background Subtraction Technique:** This technique detects movements by calculating the difference between two consecutive frames.
 It is useful and effective in identifying movements of objects in dynamic environments.

--**Visual Diversity:** This approach uses various colors to distinguish each movement, providing clear recognition to users for easy identification of detected objects.
+- **Visual Diversity:** This approach uses various colors to distinguish each movement, providing clear recognition to users for easy identification of detected objects.

--**Advantages:** Captures all movements, showing high-level detection capabilities in active environments.
+- **Advantages:** Captures all movements, showing high-level detection capabilities in active environments.

--**Disadvantages:** May detect unnecessary movements, reducing data accuracy and efficiency.
+- **Disadvantages:** May detect unnecessary movements, reducing data accuracy and efficiency.

--**Demo Video of Code A (Prototype)**
+- **Demo Video capture of Code A (Prototype)**

 ![1](https://github.com/pixelwizard2/Project.CV--VisionDetect--Research-on-Object-Detection-Through-Advanced-Computer-Vision-Techniques/assets/138272416/34a255c9-caaa-4695-9cd2-f1a05fcf4cb9)